Table Of Contents_

 To find the best D batteries our evaluation focused on shelf life, rechargeable vs. disposable, number of batteries per pack, charge retention, and packaging.

 After researching and testing for 24 hours, our top pick goes to the AmazonBasics D Cell Batteries.
 It offers a super long-lasting charge, impressive 5-year shelf life, comes in a 12-pack, and uses frustration-free packaging to get your devices up and running in no time.
 Keep reading to learn about the AmazonBasics D Cell Batteries and six others that made the cut.
+And, if you want to keep your phone charged on the go, then check out our best portable phone charger.

 Award: Top Pick